blakeridgway/linux_steam_download_fix/README.md

 # Run the Fix

+**Steam has to be launched first and either showing the login screen or you can login.
+This will initalize the Steam directories.
+If you haven't launched Steam at least one time, the file path will not exist**

+- **Disclaimer: The select Yes/No is a selection using 1 for yes & 2 for no.**
+*This is being fixed in another iteration.
+Feel free to open a Pull Request if you see any thing that can be optimized.*

 Getting the fix on your machine is easy.
 Running the following command to get the script to execute and place the `steam_dev.cfg` file in the correct location.

 ```bash